 Dual Citizenship in Spain

-Spain allows dual citizenship for nationals from specific countries, such as Ibero-American countries (most Latin American countries, including Brazil), Andorra, the Philippines, Equatorial Guinea, and Portugal.
+Spain allows dual citizenship for nationals from specific countries, such as Ibero-American countries (most Latin American countries, including Brazil), Andorra, the Philippines, France, Equatorial Guinea, and Portugal.
 Citizens of these countries can keep their original nationality while obtaining Spanish citizenship.

 However, Spain generally does not permit dual citizenship for citizens of other countries not mentioned above.
 In these cases, individuals may be required to renounce their original citizenship when obtaining Spanish citizenship.